spilman6/courses/pages/modern-javascript/static-site-generation.md

 	</div>
 </details>

 We unfortunately do not have time to cover static site generation in class, but it is a concept that you should know about.

-There are many tools available for static site generation, including:
+If you're interested in learning more, I recommend checking out the following resources:

 - [Astro](https://astro.build/)

 - [Eleventy](https://www.11ty.dev/)

-In addition, many popular frameworks have support for static site generation, including:

 - [Gatsby](https://www.gatsbyjs.com/)